-Audit is the process by which a legal body consisting of election officers and candidates' representatives can examine the processes used to collect and count the vote, thereby proving the authenticity of the result.
+Audit is the process by which a legal body consisting of election officers and candidates'

+representatives can examine the processes used to collect and count the vote, thereby provingthe authenticity of the result.

-Figure 2H: Auditing System
+494 Figure 2H: Auditing System

-A requirement is for the election officer to be able to account for all the ballots.
-A count of ballots issued should match the total ballots cast, spoiled and unused.
+495 A requirement is for the election officer to be able to account for all the ballots.
+A count of ballots 496 issued should match the total ballots cast, spoiled and unused.

-Schemas 460, 470, 480 from the voting process provide input data to the audit process.
-Depending on the audit requirements additional data from other processes may be required.
-In particular, the security process may provide additional data about all the issued VTokens and Qualified VTokens (see Figure 3A: Voting system security).

-The security process ensures that the right to cast a vote is dictated by the presence of a VToken, thus in order to provide accountability for all ballots as per the requirement above, reliable data from the security system is required on the total number of:

-- Eliaible voters - Issued VTokens or Qualified VTokens.

-The audit process can collate the total number of VTokens and Qualified VTokens provided by the security system with the total number reported by the voting system using schema 460 and 470.

-The security system and sealing mechanism should be implemented so that trust can be placed in the seal and hence the sealed data.
+- 497 Schemas 460, 470, 480 from the voting process provide input data to the audit process. - Depending on the audit requirements additional data from other processes may be required.
+In particular, the security process may provide additional data about all the issued VTokens and Qualified VTokens (see Figure 3A: Voting system security). - 501 The security process ensures that the right to cast a vote is dictated by the presence of a 502 VToken, thus in order to provide accountability for all ballots as per the requirement above, 503 reliable data from the security system is required on the total number of: - Eligible voters - Issued VTokens or Qualified VTokens. - 506 The audit process can collate the total number of VTokens and Qualified VTokens provided by 507 the security system with the total number reported by the voting system using schema 460 and 508 470. - The security system and sealing mechanism should be implemented so that trust can be placed in the seal and hence the sealed data.
 This implies that the seal should be performed as close to the user submission of the vote as technically possible.
 The count of the spoiled and unspoiled votes from 460 can then be cross-checked against the count of the number of trusted seals from 480.
-This correlation confirms that the total number of votes presented by the output of the evoting system in 460 is consistent with the total number of submitted votes with seals.

-The above correlation between trusted data provided by the security process and data provided by the voting process proves that no legitimate votes have been lost by the voting system.
-It also proves that there is consistency between the number of eligible voters and the spoiled, unspoiled and unused votes as recorded by the e-voting system.
+This correlation confirms that the total number of votes presented by the output of the evoting system in 460 is consistent with the total number of submitted votes with seals. - 515 The above correlation between trusted data provided by the security process and data provided 516 by the voting process proves that no legitimate votes have been lost by the voting system.
+It also 517 proves that there is consistency between the number of eligible voters and the spoiled, unspoiled 518 and unused upters are recorded by the a voting system. - and unused votes as recorded by the e-voting system.